-Your nasal turbinates are curly and long narrow bone structures.
-They extend into your breathing pathway inside your nostrils.
+Your nasal turbinates are long, narrow passageways made up of curly bone structures.
+They extend into your breathing pathways inside the nostrils.
 Mucosal tissue covers most of the turbinates.
 When you inhale air, the turbinates filter, humidify, and heat the air.

 Your mucosal lining filters and traps airborne particles.
-Turbinates are vital in fighting disease.
+That is why turbinates are vital in fighting disease.

 Preparing for Surgery

 It’s common for a doctor to take pictures of your nose prior to the procedure.
 After the surgery, they will show you before and after photos.
-Any allergies you have, make sure to discuss then with your doctor before the procedure.
+If you have any allergies, please make sure to discuss these with your doctor before the procedure.

 This surgery is often performed by an ear, nose, and throat specialist, but can be performed by other surgeons as well.
 Some decide to get plastic surgery as well as the septoplasty to change the shape of their nose.
 Your surgeon can cut inside the nostrils so that there are no visible marks on the outside of the nose.

-Normally the surgery takes about an hour and a half to 2 hours.
+Normally the surgery takes about 1.5 to 2 hours.
 The surgeon will straighten your septum and trim it.
-Your doctor might need to cut the bone as well to place it in the correct position.
+They might need to cut the bone as well to place it in the correct position.
 You might also receive silicone splints to ensure your septum is supported.

 You can also receive what’s called nasal packing.
-You’ll receive gauze-like material into your nasal cavity.
-This absorbs blood or any other fluid.
-During your first follow-up appointment, your doctor will remove them.
+You’ll receive gauze-like material inside your nasal cavity, which absorbs blood or any other fluid.
+During your first follow-up appointment, your doctor will remove the nasal packing.

 After the procedure, up to 85% of people notice an improvement in their nasal blockage.
 After the procedure, it’s normal to feel tired for a couple of hours.
 You might feel nausea from the anesthesia.
-If you feel any pain after the procedure, make sure to let your nurse know since they can give you medication to alleviate the pain.
+If you feel any pain after the procedure, be sure to let your nurse know, so they can give you medication to alleviate the discomfort.

 Normally, you’re sent home the day of the procedure.
 If you experience any bleeding or congestion, that’s entirely normal and will subside after 2 weeks.
-After the surgery, you might still have sinusitis until the infection is cleared.
-You might also experience bruising or swelling around the eyes or a headache.
+Following the surgery, you might still have sinusitis until the infection is cleared.
+You may also experience bruising or swelling around the eyes or a headache.

 Small burst blood vessels can occur.
 They’ll show up as tiny red spots on your skin.